mscarey/legislice/docs/guides/downloading.rst

     from legislice.download import Client
     client = Client(api_token=TOKEN)

+.. _fetching-a-provision:

-2. Fetching a provision from the API
+Fetching a provision from the API
 ------------------------------------

 To download legislation using the :class:`~legislice.download.Client`, you must specify a